awsdocs/amazon-aurora-user-guide/doc_source/babelfish-information.md

 Parameter groups are managed at the AWS Region level\.
 When you work with AWS CLI, you can configure with a default Region instead of specifying the `--region` in the command\.
 To learn more about using the AWS CLI, see [Quick setup](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) in the *AWS Command Line Interface User Guide*\.

 In the following examples, you can find the series of AWS CLI commands that create a new DB cluster parameter group for Aurora PostgreSQL version 14 and then modify several values to match the settings of the existing Babelfish DB cluster parameters\.

+#### Performing major version upgrade<a name="babelfish-performing-major-version-upgrade"></a>

+1. Upgrade Aurora PostgreSQL DB cluster to a new major version\.
+For more information, see [Upgrading the Aurora PostgreSQL engine to a new major version](USER_UpgradeDBInstance.PostgreSQL.md#USER_UpgradeDBInstance.Upgrading.Manual)\.

+1. Reboot the writer instance of the cluster, so that the parameter settings can take effect\.

 #### After upgrading to a new major version<a name="babelfish-information-upgrading-post-upgrade"></a>